aramboi/angelramboi/content/articles/2011/installing-firefox-4-beta-with-adobe-flash-player-in-ubuntu-64bit-version.md

-Title: Installing Firefox 4 beta with Adobe Flash Player on Ubuntu 64bit
+Title: Install Firefox 4 beta with Adobe Flash Player on Ubuntu 64bit
 Date: 2011-01-23
-Category: browser
+Category: guides
-Tags: firefox, beta, flash, ubuntu
+Tags: firefox, ubuntu
-Summary: Hint - you won't find it in the normal release channels.
+Description: Hint - you won't find it in the normal release channels.

 You can get the latest Firefox build from the [launchpad ppa repositories][1], but I found that the periodical beta release on Mozilla's website tends to be more stable and usable than the daily builds.